2i2c-org/2i2c-org.github.io/content/infrastructure/kinds-of-hubs.md

 If you're interested in using a 2i2c managed JupyterHub for your class, [send us an email <i class="fas fa-envelope"></i>](mailto:hello@2i2c.org).

-## Scalable and collaborative research environments
+## JupyterHub for your research team

 JupyterHub can provide access to data, collaborators, scalable computing, and a variety of other tools that accelerate research and discovery.
 If you have large